matkoniecz/website-checklist/validators.md

 I want a script that

 * runs locally
-* can validate locally present files - not only online websites (I want to check dead links before publishing)
+* can validate locally present files - not only online websites (I want to check for dead links before publishing)
 * but also can validate published websites
-* works without hangups/crashes/not supporting UTF8
+* works without hangups/crashes/mishandling UTF8
 * can be used to detect orphaned pages
 * detects dead link in `<a href=`, `<img src=`, linked css/html files and more
 * can be used as is or is easily modifiable by me